 Other companies that offer Web cam chats say that the technology seems to attract abuse.
 "There are just some people who, if you give them a Web cam, are going to take off their clothes," said Jason Katz, founder of PalTalk, an eight-year-old service that lets users converse over Web cams on various topics.
 Unlike Stickam, PalTalk asks for a credit card and charges a monthly fee, which it says prevents minors from signing up.

-Mr. Kihioka of Stickam said that in some respects, his site was actually safer than other social networks.
+Of course, the site's CEO can be expected to say the site is safe.
+Parry Aftab, executive director of the child protection organization WiredSafety.org, told the Times that the webcams may be the source of new problems.
+Aftab said, "Web cams are a magnet for sexual predators."
+Webcams can make it very easy for tech savvy teens to instantly upload live video.
+YouTube added a direct web cam feature last month.
+Maybe this year we will see a parental backlash against webcams.Mr.
+Kihioka of Stickam said that in some respects, his site was actually safer than other social networks.
 Live video feeds let users "know who they are talking to," he said.
 "Unlike MySpace, it is hard to disguise yourself."
 But he added that his company had the same concerns about child safety as MySpace and was working on an automated system that would monitor live video feeds for indecency.

 Another reason teens may be looking for new outlets online is just because too much attention has been drawn to popular social networks like MySpace, Facebook and Bebo.
 The teens and young adults may simply want to be where the adults are not.

 Posted on January 2, 2007